 Public Comments Regarding Applications

-The Longmont City Council established a 21-day public comment period for marijuana applications which will take place in the coming weeks.
-During this period, the public is invited to provide comment on individual applications or on the application review and selection process in general.
-The City will provide an online form and redacted copies of all applications received.
+The Longmont City Council established a 21-day public comment period for marijuana applications That comment period took place January 26 through February 16.
+During this period, the public was invited to provide comment on individual applications or on the application review and selection process in general.
+The City is no longer accepting comments on Longmont Marijuana applications.

 Marijuana Stakeholder E-mail Notification List